- Levels for Police Ranks in India

 What is the Highest Police Rank in India?

-The DGP is appointed by the cabinet and they hold a 3-star rank.
+The cabinet appoints the DGP, and they hold a 3-star rank.

-There may also be other officers from the police rank list in India who hold the rank of DGP in the state.
+Other officers from the Indian police rank list may also hold the rank of DGP in the state.

 The rank insignia of a Director General of Police or Commissioner of Police (in Delhi) is the national emblem over crossed sword and baton.

-These officers wear Gorget patches on their collar which have a dark blue background with an oak leaf pattern stitched on it.
+These officers wear Gorget patches on their collars.
+The patches have a dark blue background with an oak leaf pattern stitched on it.

-They are appointed by the state government in consultation with the UPSC.
+The state government appoints them in consultation with the UPSC.

 Two-Star Police Ranks In India

-In India, the rank of a police officer is represented by stars, with a higher number of stars indicating a greater level of responsibility and power.
-A Sub-Inspector (SI) is assigned two stars, while a Head Constable only has one star on their shoulder.
-The Senior Superintendent of Police (SSP), a senior rank in the Indian Police Service and state police services, is assigned two stars.
-The SSP rank is higher than that of a Superintendent of Police (SP) but lower than that of a Deputy Inspector General of Police (DIG).
+A Sub-Inspector (SI) is designated by two stars, signifying a mid-level rank in the police force.
+On the other hand, a Head Constable is identified by a single star on their shoulder, denoting a lower rank compared to a Sub-Inspector.
+Moving up the hierarchy, the Senior Superintendent of Police (SSP), a senior position in the Indian Police Service and state police services, is distinguished by two stars, indicating high authority and leadership.
+It's important to note that the SSP rank is higher than that of a Superintendent of Police (SP) but lower than that of a Deputy Inspector General of Police (DIG).

 Three-Star Police Ranks in India

-Inspector rank and above are assigned three stars.
-As the rank goes higher, the Ashok Emblem replaces the stars, and as the hierarchy goes even higher, Swords are used instead.
-The rank of Deputy Inspector General of Police (DIG) is denoted by three stars on the shoulder board.
-DIG is a senior-ranking officer who is responsible for heading the police force of a state or a union territory.
-Their primary responsibilities include maintaining public order, overseeing law enforcement activities, and ensuring the safety and security of citizens within their jurisdiction.
-In the State Police Services, the rank of Deputy Superintendent of Police (DSP) is assigned three stars.
+Inspectors and higher ranks are assigned three stars, while the Ashok Emblem replaces the stars for even higher ranks.
+Swords are used to denote the highest levels of hierarchy.
+The Deputy Inspector General of Police (DIG), a senior-ranking officer, is identified by three stars on the shoulder board and is responsible for leading the police force in a state or union territory.
+Their duties include overseeing law enforcement activities, maintaining public order, and ensuring the safety and security of citizens within their jurisdiction.
+In the State Police Services, the rank of Deputy Superintendent of Police (DSP) is indicated by three stars.

 IAS Toppers Who Cracked UPSC Civil Services in First Attempt |